 The size of a London double-decker bus and with a total mass of more than 6.6 tonnes at launch, Alphasat is the largest European telecommunications satellite ever built.

-Alphasat now supplements our ground-breaking Inmarsat-4 (I-4) series, which in 2010 was awarded the Royal Academy of Engineering’s prestigious MacRobert Award for innovation after the I-4s established the world’s first global 3G network.
+Alphasat now supplements our ground-breaking Inmarsat-4 (I-4) series, which in 2010 was awarded the Royal Academy of Engineering’s prestigious MacRobert Award for innovation after all three I-4s established the world’s first global 3G network.

 The Inmarsat-4 fleet are expected to support our L-band services without the need for replacement until the early-2020s.

 In 2014, Inmarsat appointed Thales Alenia Space to manufacture a new multi-band satellite, Europasat, which will be deployed in an orbital location over Europe.

 Together with a purpose-built ground-to-air network stretching across the continent, this will make up Inmarsat’s new Europe-wide aviation network.